eclipse-iceoryx/iceoryx/iceoryx_examples/callbacks_in_c/README.md

 # Listener in C (or how to use callbacks with iceoryx)

-## Threadsafety
+## Thread Safety
-The Listener is threadsafe and can be used without restrictions.
+The Listener is thread-safe and can be used without restrictions.
+But be aware that all provided callbacks are executed concurrently in the background thread of the Listener.
+If you access structures inside this callback you have to either ensure that you are the only one accessing it or that it is accessed with a guard like a `mutex`.

 ## Introduction